The Moosey Vegetable Garden

 Me in My Vegetable Garden

 Oh dear.
-I'm not consistently good at looking after my vegetable garden.
-Some years it has suffered dreadfully - all the lettuces have bolted, and the tomatoes have refused to grow.
+I've never been consistently good at looking after my vegetable garden.
+Some years it would suffer dreadfully - all the lettuces would bolt, and the tomatoes refuse to grow.

 In the winter of 2009 I extended the garden area, after seeing an inspiring vegetable garden in Washington DC.
 I planted a sweet little English Lavender hedge around the sides, and brought it loads of compost and mulch.